Ngozi Akotaobi PT, DPT, COMT, FAAOMPT

-Emily is an Indiana native who now resides in Johnson City, TN.
-She is a 2018 graduate from ETSU’s Physical Therapy program.
-She then went on to complete a Cardiovascular and Pulmonary Residency at the St. Louis VA Healthcare System in conjunction with Maryville University.
-She received advanced training in the acute and ICU settings primarily.
-Following residency, Emily returned to ETSU to as the Orthopedic Manual Physical Therapy Fellow-in-Training.
-She will complete her fellowship in the fall of 2021, and later hopes to combine her knowledge of cardiopulmonary conditions with her newly developed orthopedic skillset to treat the Appalachian community for years to come.
+Emily is an Indiana native who now resides in Jonesborough, TN.
+She is a 2018 graduate from East Tennessee State University’s Physical Therapy program.
+She then went on to complete a Cardiovascular and Pulmonary Residency at the St. Louis VA Healthcare System in conjunction with Maryville University and achieved board certification in 2021.
+She completed advanced training in the acute and ICU settings primarily.
+Following residency, Emily returned to ETSU as the Orthopedic Manual Physical Therapy Fellow-in-Training.
+She completed her fellowship in the fall of 2021, and hopes to combine her knowledge of cardiopulmonary conditions with her newly developed orthopedic skillset to treat the Appalachian community for years to come.

 Katherine Gwyn PT, DPT, Cert MDT, FAAOMPT

 Katie is Co-Owner of Mondo Sports Therapy, an independently owned outpatient clinic in Austin TX, specializing in the evaluation and treatment of endurance athletes.
 She is on faculty with the Manual Therapy Institute, an ACOMPTE credentialed Manual Therapy Fellowship Program.